6 Incredible Benefits of Jumping Rope

 Jumping Rope is a Cardiovascular Exercise.

-Cardiovascular exercises are very important for staying in shape and jumping rope increases your heart rate.
+According to a study from the Postgraduate Medical Journal, cardiovascular exercises are very important for staying in shape and jumping rope increases your heart rate.
 It’s an anaerobic exercise similar to walking, running, going up and down stairs, or riding a bike.

 Another one of the benefits of jumping rope is that this type of exercise allows your body to use oxygen efficiently.
 The end result is a stronger heart, lungs, and circulatory system.